Kavyavemuri25/servicenow-mcp/README.md

 ## Overview

 This project implements an MCP server that enables Claude to connect to ServiceNow instances, retrieve data, and perform actions through the ServiceNow API.
-It serves as a bridge between Claude and ServiceNow, allowing for seamless integration.
+It serves as a bridge between Claude and ServiceNow, allowing for seamless integration. **Recent updates include comprehensive change management fields, Google Vertex AI compatibility, and ADK agent integration support.**

 ## Features